almondheil/gonote/README.md

-Simple note tagging and searching tool, rewritten in Go for the practice and to implement some different features than before.
+Simple note tagging and searching tool.

+Stores tags as in-file YAML frontmatter, so it's all human-readable and easily editable.
+Probably won't work well for large collections of notes, since storing notes per-file means a lot of reading for search-based operations.

 # Install